imjoy-team/imjoy-engine/README.md

 # ImJoy Plugin Engine
 The plugin engine used for running python plugins in ImJoy (https://imjoy.io).

-This library is mainly based on jupyter notebook server, with additonal libraries and convenient settings.
+This library is mainly based on jupyter notebook server, with additional libraries and convenient settings.

 ## Installation
-* If you don't have a conda environemnt, download and install [Miniconda with Python 3.7](https://conda.io/miniconda.html) (or [Anaconda with Python 3.7](https://www.anaconda.com/download/) if you prefer a full installation).
+* If you don't have a conda environment, download and install [Miniconda with Python 3.7](https://conda.io/miniconda.html) (or [Anaconda with Python 3.7](https://www.anaconda.com/download/) if you prefer a full installation).

 * Start a **Terminal**(Mac and Linux) or **Anaconda Prompt**(Windows), then run the following command: